-An Information Technology Audit is an examination of the checks and balances, or controls, within an information technology (IT) group.
-An IT audit collects and evaluates “evidence” of an organization’s information systems, practices, and operations.
+An information technology (IT) audit is an examination of the checks and balances, or controls, within an IT group.
+An IT audit collects and evaluates evidence of an organization’s information systems, practices, and operations.
 The evaluation of this evidence determines if the information systems are safeguarding the information assets, maintaining data integrity, and operating effectively and efficiently to achieve the organization’s business goals or objectives.
 IT audits are conducted at the request of the Legislative Budget and Audit Committee or in support of the audit of the State’s financial statements and federal programs.

 |2009||IT||DOA||DOA Follow-up of Information System Controls over Alaska Data Enterprise Reporting (ALDER)||70.1 KB||02-10006-09|